superRaytin/paginationjs/docs/en.md

     /test.json
     ```

 	For each pagination request, these two parameters `pageNumber` `pageSize` will be appended to the request url.
-You can specify their names via `alias`.
+You can customize their names via `alias`.

 	```
     /test.json?pageNumber=2&pageSize=10